Q3 2019 Key Market Indicators – South Australia

-The PRDnationwide Q3 2017 Key Economic Indicators provide consumers with a quick snapshot of the current state of affairs from an economic and property perspective.
-The PRDnationwide Key Economic Indicators cover both national and state level data, comprising of:
+The PRDnationwide Q3 2019 Key Market Indicators provide a quick snapshot of the current state of the market in Australia from both an economic and property perspective.
+The Indicators cover both national and state level data, comprising of:

 - Number of loans to first home buyers